 We can now introduce the TTCC mechanism.
 Because the exchange mechanism interacts with many parts of the kidney transplant environment, it will clarify the discussion to start by indicating which parts of the environment we take as fixed for our present purpose.
 First, we take the operation of the cadaver queue as fixed.
 The cadaver queue can be thought of as a stochastic arrival process of cadavers and patients, interacting with a scoring rule that determines which patients are offered which cadaver kidneys.
-We also take as fixed how patients whose donors donate a kidney to someone on the queue are given high priority on the queue, e.g. by being given points in the scoring rule.
-We also take as given the size of the live kidney
+We also take as fixed how patients whose donors donate a kidney to someone on the queue are given high priority on the queue, e.g., by being given points in the scoring rule.
+We also take as given the size of the live kidney exchange; i.e., the set of patient-donor pairs is taken to be fixed.
+In practice, the set of patient-donor pairs will grow as the geographic area served by the kidney exchange is increased, or as the time between exchanges is increased.
+A larger pool of possible exchanges will increase the potential efficiency gains that can be realized by exchange, but will also increase the size of the trading cycles/ w-chains that might be needed to achieve these efficiencies.
+We will keep track of both of these when we report simulations.
+Both the operation of the cadaver queue, and the frequency and scope of the kidney exchange will influence patients' "reservation utility," i.e., how they compare various opportunities for direct or indirect exchange to the option of not making any exchange now, but waiting for a future opportunity.
+Patients can express this reservation utility by where they rank their own donor in their preferences.

-&lt;sup>4Depending on how this priority is given, patients may need to be aware of the current population of the queue to evaluate the desirability of the w option.
+4. Depending on how this priority is given, patients may need to be aware of the current population of the queue to evaluate the desirability of the w option.
 Liran Einav and Muriel Niederle have shared with us interesting ideas about how to further model the desirability of the w option dynamically, taking into account that others may enter the queue with high priority, but we will not pursue this here.